ibexa/documentation-developer/docs/guide/http_cache.md

 !!! tip "Purge is done on current repository"

-    Just like when purging from code, tags you purge on will be prefixed for you to match the currently configured siteaccess.
-So make sure to specify siteaccess argument when using this command in combination with multi repository setup.
+    Just like when purging from code, tags you purge on will be prefixed for you to match the currently configured SiteAccess.
+So make sure to specify SiteAccess argument when using this command in combination with multi repository setup.